-Goal H.1 Ensure new housing development supports City and regional growth plans.
+Ensure new housing development supports City and regional growth plans.

-- H.1a Provide an adequate supply of land to accommodate the City's housing growth target of 2,397 new housing units and 147 emergency beds by 2044, -attainable across various household income levels. - H.1b Encourage Allow new housing development where it can be supported by existing and planned infrastructure within the following land use designations, in order to support community objectives such as a vibrant Meridian Corridor and preservation of existing single family neighborhoods: Town Center, Mixed Use Residential and Commercial. - H.1c Encourage a mix of residential types and uses in pedestrian-oriented commercial and mixed-use districts. - H.1de Coordinate Facilitate coordination between plans for new housing development with plans for expansion of utilities (such as sewer) and services (such as transit access). - H.1ed Collaborate with regional jurisdictions and the South Sound Housing Affordability Partners to meet housing growth targets and address housing issues that cross jurisdictional boundaries.
-Support efforts by Pierce County and other municipalities in the County to establish a countywide program by an organization capable of long-term consistent coordination of regional housing planning, design, development, funding, and housing management. - H.1fe Develop implementation plans and strategies to ensure that adequate housing is available for all community members across all income segments in the future, in accordance with the policies contained in the Comprehensive Plan and 20-year housing targets for Edgewood. - H.1gf Support a long-term strategy to convert existing development from septic systems to sanitary sewer, recognizing that alternative technologies may be appropriate in certain situations if they can be shown to produce treatment at acceptable standards and where a long-term maintenance plan is in place.

-H.1hg Achieve and sustain the housing targets by income group allocation for Edgewood as adopted by the Pierce County Council.
-Monitor and ~~assess the City's progress in meeting housing needs at least every 5 years.~~
+- H.1a Provide an adequate supply of land to accommodate the City's housing growth target of 2,397 new housing units and 147 emergency beds by 2044, attainable across various household income levels. - H.1b Allow new housing development where it can be supported by existing and planned infrastructure. - H.1c Encourage a mix of residential types and uses in pedestrian-oriented commercial and mixed-use districts. - H.1d Facilitate coordination between plans for new housing development with plans for expansion of utilities (such as sewer) and services (such as transit access). - H.1e Collaborate with regional jurisdictions and the South Sound Housing Affordability Partners to meet housing growth targets and address housing issues that cross jurisdictional boundaries.
+Support efforts by Pierce County and other municipalities in the County to establish a countywide program by an organization capable of long-term consistent coordination of regional housing planning, design, development, funding, and housing management. - H.1f Develop implementation plans and strategies to ensure that adequate housing is available for all community members across all income segments in the future, in accordance with the policies contained in the Comprehensive Plan and 20-year housing targets for Edgewood. - H.1g Support a long-term strategy to convert existing development from septic systems to sanitary sewer, recognizing that alternative technologies may be appropriate in certain situations if they can be shown to produce treatment at acceptable standards and where a long-term maintenance plan is in place. - H.1h Achieve and sustain the housing targets by income group allocation for Edgewood as adopted by the Pierce County Council.
+Monitor and assess the City's progress in meeting housing needs at least every five years.

-Goal H.2 Encourage housing design that provides quality living and community spaces ~~and that contributes to the enhances neighborhood livability character of existing neighborhoods.~~
+Encourage housing design that provides quality living and community spaces that enhance neighborhood livability.

-- H.2a Encourage high quality construction that is safe, durable, and sustainable. - H.2b Create visibility standards and incentivize ~~Encourage~~ universal design to maximize building lifecycle and creation of accessibility ~~accessible units.~~20 - H.2c Promote building designs and site design features ~~characteristics that are consistent with surrounding uses and with that celebrate~~ Edgewood's agricultural heritage ~~as a rural community.~~ - H.2d Promote site planning techniques ~~that creates~~ quality outdoor spaces and ~~are in~~ harmony with in neighborhoods and districts. ~~neighboring properties.~~ - H.2e Encourage cluster residential developments ~~s in areas designated for higher density housing, in order to that~~ preserve open spaces and ~~contribute to City's legacy of having large~~ natural areas and make them
+- H.2a Encourage high quality construction that is safe, durable, and sustainable. - H.2b Create visibility standards and incentivize universal design to maximize building lifecycle and creation of accessible units.20 - H.2c Promote building designs and site design features that celebrate Edgewood's agricultural heritage. - H.2d Promote site planning that creates quality outdoor spaces and harmony within neighborhoods and districts. - H.2e Encourage cluster residential development that preserve open spaces and natural areas and make them accessible for community enjoyment. - H.2f Provide guidelines for transitions between different uses and buffers to mitigate potential impacts and foster quality living environments for all community members. - H.2g Ensure regulations, requirements, and procedures are clear and predictable to applicants and the community-at-large to minimize unnecessary permitting delays.